quasarframework/quasar-framework.org/source/components/flex-css.md

 ![Flexbox Content Align](/images/flexbox-content-align.svg)

 ## Children Classes
+This section describes classes for use on the Child elements (or "Items" from the "Getting Started" sectoin above.

 ### Distribution of Size
 Quasar uses a 12 point column system for distributing size of row children.
 Here are some examples of the CSS helper classes available: